vitalyford/dnd-sorting-starter/README.md

 # Mission

 In this assignment, you will practice sorting data according to user's preferences.
-Your goal is to read the D&D characters' skills from characters.txt Download `characters.txt`.
+Your goal is to read the D&D characters' skills from `characters.txt`.
 First goes the D&D character's name, followed by Strength, Dexterity, Constitution, Intelligence, Wisdom, and Charisma in _no particular order_.
 The D&D characters are separated by an empty line in that file.

 Your goal is to: